 The types of cancer that are most appropriate for Mohs surgery are:

 At UPMC, we offer Mohs micrographic surgery, which offers a cure rate of up to 99% for many non-melanoma skin cancer cases.
 Our surgeons specialize in the challenging tumors that are located in the region of the head and neck.
 To help ensure that our surgeons provide optimal care, Melissa A. Pugliano-Mauro, MD, has completed an American College of Mohs Surgery approved and ACGME-accredited fellowship in procedural dermatology/Mohs surgery.
 The standards for this fellowship are rigorous with an extensive, defined curriculum and experience requirements that include Micrographic Surgery, reconstructive techniques and other cutaneous procedures.

 We are a fellowship program of the ACMS and a benchmark of excellence in Mohs surgery training.
 Dr. Pugliano-Mauro is the director of this one-year program that ensures that graduates have additional expertise and exposure to challenging tumors and wound reconstruction.

 The fellowship includes:

-As faculty of an ACMS/ ACGME-accredited fellowship program, Dr. Bibee and Dr. Pugliano-Mauro are equipped with added proficiencies and insight when working with any Mohs case Mohs surgery is currently offered at our state-of-the-art surgical suites at UPMC Presbyterian and UPMC St Margaret.
+As faculty of an ACMS/ ACGME-accredited fellowship program, Dr. Pugliano-Mauro is equipped with added proficiencies and insight when working with any Mohs case.
+Mohs surgery is currently offered at our state-of-the-art surgical suites at UPMC Presbyterian and UPMC St Margaret.